kalistamp/ph_fish/MAIL/Gophish.md

 Instead of working with Gophish for this part of the campaign we are going to instead use another tool ```evilginx2``` to create our own custom landing page.

+NOTE: If you would like to test a simpilar phish and do not want to set up evilginx2, you can come here in this tab on Gophish and Capture Passwords

+***

+### Sending Profile:

+This is referring to who the email is going to be coming from, This could be something like ``I.T.
+Administrator```, or `company support```, or anyone who you choose to impersonate

 ***